 Benefits for people from abroad

-This two-day course aims to equip you to advise claimants from abroad, both European non-European nationals.
-Using a step-by-step approach and practical examples, it helps you understand how the residence and presence and immigration status tests operate in benefits and tax credits and how they can be satisfied.
+This two-day course aims to equip you to advise claimants from abroad, both European and non-European nationals.
+Using a step-by-step approach and practical examples, it helps you understand how the residence and presence and immigration status tests operate in social security benefits and how they can be satisfied.

-- Who is a ‘person subject to immigration control’ and how this affects entitlement to benefits and tax credits
+• Who is a ‘person subject to immigration control’ and how this affects benefit entitlements

-- Effect on benefits/ tax credits of a change in immigration status
+• Effect on benefits of a change in immigration status

 This course is aimed at those who give benefits advice to both European and non-European nationals.

 If you only advise European nationals you should book on either the standard level course, Right to reside and habitual residence or the experienced level course, Residence and presence tests - in detail.

 “ONE OF THE MOST USEFUL COURSES I HAVE UNDERTAKEN”

 Tuesday 13 November and Wednesday 14 November 2018, 10:00-16:00 Glasgow, £220 voluntary/CABx organisations, £315 statutory/other organisations,Training CPD hours:10